cizydorczyk/bioinf-notebooks/cglabrata-2025/cg1-post-snp-calling.md

 ```

 ### Process SNP distances
-SNP distances were processed using the `../cg1-snp-calling/parse-snp-distances-R.Rmd` script.
+SNP distances were processed using the `../cg1-snp-calling/parse-snp-distances-R/cg1-parse-snp-distances.Rmd` script.

+### Plot phylogenies with metadata
+Phylogenies were plotted using the
+`../cg1-snp-calling/parse-snp-distance-R/cg1-plot-phylogenies.Rmd` R script.

 ## Notes